pollen is a good food supplements for athletes

-The previous post was about how honey can help sport performance.
+It was shown that honey can help sports performance.
 How about bee pollen?
-Can bee pollen boost the sport performance?
-Considering that pollen is a form of honey in a more condensed form, sort of saying… Pollen is really powerful stuff, why shouldn’t we take it to boost our energy and increase our immunity while we are pushing the limits of our physical body in our endeavor to make performance?
+Can bee pollen boost sports performance?
+Considering that pollen is a form of honey in a more condensed form, sort of saying… Pollen is really powerful stuff, why shouldn’t we take it to boost our energy and increase our immunity while we are pushing the limits of our physical body in our endeavor to perform?

 To be honest, I don’t agree with this competitive way of living.
 I understand it as a source of making money, just like any other job.
-Otherwise, if one is very good in a sport, for me is like any other person very good at playing the violin.
-But to be good in sport, a person needs to know how to manipulate his body to give the desired result.
+Otherwise, if one is very good at some sport, for me, it’s like any other person who’s very good at playing the violin, for example.
+But to be good at sports, a person needs to know how to manipulate his body in order to achieve the desired result.

 So, here it is.
-There have been many studies on what food is the best for performance.
+There have been many studies on what foods are best for performance.
 Pollen was an intriguing one, as some tests showed a good response while others didn’t.

 1. Swimmers.

-After taken bee pollen supplementation, there was no positive benefit.
+After taking bee pollen supplementation, there was no positive benefit.
 BUT, because of the conditions of training, often swimmers get upper respiratory tract infections.
-Well, the swimmers who took pollen were more resistant and healthy and they missed only 4 training days, as opposed to the ones taking placebo, who missed 27 days.
-Conclusion: on a long time study, this difference in attending more training days could lead to raised performance.
+Well, the swimmers who took pollen were more resistant and healthy, and they missed only 4 training days after such a respiratory infection, as opposed to the ones taking placebo, who missed 27 days.
+Conclusion: In a long-term study, this difference in attending more training days could lead to higher performance.

 2. Runners.

-Long distance runners have also participated in a study, which proved that neither pollen nor protein supplementation helped improving performance or the blood hemoglobin values.
+Long-distance runners have also participated in a study that proved that neither pollen nor protein supplementation helped improve performance or blood hemoglobin values.

 3. Light athletic team.
 Basketball and handball players.

 In Lithuania in 1977, there have been a study on a light athletic team.
-They took 10 g pollen twice a day, and the performance increased, and so did the value of hemoglobin in their blood.
-Analogue positive experiments were carried out with handball and basketball professional players.
+They took 10 g pollen twice a day, and their performance increased, as did the value of hemoglobin in their blood.
+Analogue-positive experiments were carried out with handball and basketball professional players.

 4. Military.